Studio-Link/LGX-BeagleBoneBlack-Enclosure/README.md

 Newly added/updated:

+06/16/14

+- Added in hardware and PEMs where they were missing.
+Thanks to user ZARk-be for calling my attention to their absence.

 01/10/14

-- Changed file formatting to take advantage of Github's bult in STL viewing capabilities.
+- Changed file formatting to take advantage of Github's built in STL viewing capabilities.
 There is still a separate folder for files that are 3D printer-friendly.

 7/16/13